hossanrose/app-eks-prometheus/infra/README.md

 Default output format [None]: json
 ```

-This enables Terraform access to the configuration file and performs operations on your behalf with these security credentials.
+This enables Terraform access to the configuration file and perform operations with these security credentials.
-After you've done this, initalize your Terraform workspace, which will download the provider and initialize it with the values provided in the `terraform.tfvars` file.
+Initalize Terraform workspace with below commands, which will download the provider/modules and initialize it with the values provided in the `terraform.tfvars` file.

 ```shell
 $ terraform workspace new infra
 $ terraform init
 ```

-Then, provision your EKS cluster by running `terraform apply`.
-This will take approximately 10 minutes.
+Provision EKS cluster by running `terraform apply`.
+This can take about 10 minutes.

 ```shell
 $ terraform apply